mikaelsand/LogicAppsSearchTrigger/README.md

 # ExtractLogicAppsTracking

-A small collection of PowerShell scripts to help you find Logic Apps executions without tracking configured.
+A PowerShell script to help you find Logic Apps executions without tracking configured.
 Use PowerShell version 7+

 ## Tracking in Logic Apps